AnthonyCxx/Notes-and-Writeups/Python/Data and Datatypes/String Methods.md

 # String Methods in Python
 Python is all about strings.
-So, naturally they have a host of methods for manipulating them.
+So, naturally they have a host of methods for manipulating them. <br />
+There are very few methods I left out here (like _maketrans()_ and _translate()_) because they seem too circumstantial.

 ## Searching Strings